ROLE: UX LEAD / YEAR: 2020 / CLIENT: FORD

 Phase 1 – Discover

-• Identify behavioural user segments.
+• Defining behavioral user segments.

 User quotesUser quotes

-Phase 2 – Define (workshops)
+Phase 2 – Define

 The workshops were carried over the course of two days to provide mental separation between Exploring the Now and Imagining the Future